-Dealing with an injury can be tough, here’s how to do it right.
+Dealing with an injury can be tough, here’s how to do it right and to comeback stronger.

 There’s nothing worse than being told that you’re injured and need time off from running to allow your injury to heal.
 Whatever your injury, time off from running is still time missed training, something that will break any runner’s heart.